catalindanis/Java-Projects/README.md

 # Java-Projects

-Here are some of my Java projects.
-I will update this repository everytime I got new stuff.
+This repository contains some of my personal projects in Java, most of them were made while pursuing Hyperskill courses.
+Most important concepts/frameworks found in this projects: OOP, Design Patterns, Java Swing, Java Spring Boot, Spotify API.